ronkesiel-create/-I2CS_Ex3/README.md

 3.black: stage 1 : Gets A Map with all the distances from the ghosts.
-         stage 2 : Gets All the neighbors from pacman and their distances from their closest ghosts. stage 3 : Get the neighbor the biggest distances from the closest ghost. stage 4 : returns the direction for pacman to go according to the neighbor from stage 3.
+         stage 2 : Gets All the neighbors from pacman and their distances from their closest ghosts. stage 3 : Get the neighbor which has the biggest distances from the closest ghost. stage 4 : returns the direction for pacman to go according to the neighbor from stage 3.